loans-in-retirement

 Jim is puzzled why paying off the mortgage has downsides:

 I’m puzzled as why the only options considered with regard to paying off a mortgage are all in or all out.
 My strategy was to pay off all but $100 of my mortgage.
 I get all the Centrelink benefits from a reduced super balance, my repayment is $1 per week, my interest is zero (because of offset accounts).
-And if I ever need it in case of emergency, I can redraw most of my original mortgage balance, so I haven’t really lost access to the money.
+And if I ever need funds in case of emergency, I can redraw most of my original mortgage balance, so I haven’t really lost access to the money.
 Yes, I have the opportunity cost that my money could have earned in my super fund, but it would have needed to exceed 7.8% per annum after tax anyway to counter the pension reduction from Centrelink under the assets test, so all I’m really losing is any potential earning over this amount.

 Could you explore the downsides of this strategy please?